My experiments with sleep

 But they were not optimal: I often got a call from work or a friend, or a meeting would come up.
 My routine would break.
 So I decided to shift to the morning (around 6:30-7:30 am) to start the day on a high.

 This change took effort.
 The excuses to skip a workout after a tiring day at work were gone.
-It also made a positive change to my sleep.
+It also made improved my sleep.

 I am a morning person, so a morning workout primed my circadian rhythm and optimised my sleep-wake cycle.